 Remove Jellyfin Media Server

-If you no longer require Jellyfin, you can easily remove it from your system.
-Simply use the following command to remove the software:
+If you no longer require Jellyfin, remove it with the following command:

 sudo apt remove jellyfin --purge

-Next, remove the Jellyfin repository from your system so you don’t accidentally reinstall it in the future.
-Delete whichever list file you originally added (the following commands safely remove both possibilities):
+Next, remove the Jellyfin repository from your system.
+Delete whichever source file you originally added (the following commands safely remove all possibilities):

 sudo rm -f /etc/apt/sources.list.d/jellyfin.list